spqt/frontend-work-sample/readme.md

 ##### Restrictions
 No restrictions

+##### Handing in
+Do as many steps as possible.
+Do not be afraid to hand in unfinished work, just leave a comment about what might be missing.

 ##### movies.json
 This .json file contains all the James Bond movies and its data and properties are listed below.